 A Room With a View

 Take a look at this gorgeous steel-framed shower enclosure shared from Houzz.
 Yes, it's custom-built and undoubtedly expensive.
-But it's also a reminder that there are loads of shower door options available in a range of prices — including some very attractive framed models.
+But it's also a reminder that there are loads of shower door options available in a range of prices—including some very attractive framed models.
 Armed with the right information, the best choice for your bathroom is sure to become crystal clear.Continue to 2 of 11 below.

 02 of 11

 What's so Special About Frameless Doors?

 Let's get the big questions out of the way first: What is a frameless shower enclosure and why does everyone seem to want one?

 A "frameless" shower enclosure uses sturdy tempered glass (usually 3/8" to 1/2" thick) that does not require the support of metal around its exterior edges.
 The result is a clean-lined, modern look that is free of visual obstructions.
 In fact, one reason frameless shower doors are so popular is that they help showcase beautiful stonework, intricate tile designs, and gleaming hardware.